Janus' Bill Gross warns on dangers of low interest rates

 He advised investors to “stay conservative in your investment portfolio.
 Own high-quality bonds and low P/E (price to earnings), high-quality stocks if you want to stay out of the doghouse.”

-“Some of the tech stocks that are up 10 or 15 percent today I think are reflective of a little bit of a bubble.
-Not the same bubble as in 2008 or 2000, but certainly an overvaluation that might at some point be corrected,” he told cable television network CNBC.

-He said he was not “so sure” that Apple Inc (AAPL.O) was overvalued, however.

-Known as the “Bond King” for his decades-long run of successful returns, Gross shocked fixed-income markets last year when he quit bond giant Pacific Investment Management Co (Pimco) on Sept.
-26 for rival Janus JNS.N.
+Known as the “Bond King” for his decades-long run of returns, Gross shocked fixed-income markets last year when he quit bond giant Pacific Investment Management Co (Pimco) on Sept.
+26 for distant rival Janus.

 Gross helped launch Pimco more than four decades ago and built it into a $2 trillion investment powerhouse.
-But lackluster returns more recently, outflows and grumbling about his leadership style and personality dented his reputation.
+But lackluster returns more recently, outflows, and grumbles about his leadership style and personality dented his reputation.

-Reporting by Luciana Lopez; Additional reporting by Sam Forgione; Editing by Bernadette Baum
+Monday’s letter, written in Gross’ rambling style, opened with a lengthy discussion about different breeds of dogs and included a photo of his own golden retriever.

+“Arf, Arf,” he wrote.
+“Sometimes, when life seems to be going to the dogs, it’s not necessarily a bad thing.”
+(Reporting by Luciana Lopez; Editing by Bernadette Baum)